 Google only hired 19 employees at its start, but among them was its first female engineer, Marissa Mayer.
-As the company became the technology behemoth we know today, she rose up the ranks to become the head of Google's successful Maps and Location Services.
-In 2012, Mayer became the CEO of struggling rival Yahoo for several years before stepping down in 2017, amid accusations of mismanagement.
+As the company became the technology behemoth we know today, she rose through the ranks to become the head of Google's successful Maps and Location Services.
+In 2012, Mayer became the CEO of struggling rival Yahoo for several years before stepping down in 2017 amid accusations of mismanagement.

 2000: Million Mom March commences

-In a true show of grassroots activism, an estimated 750,000 people marched in Washington D.C., on Mother's Day to protest gun violence and advocate for stricter gun control reforms.
-Donna Dees-Thomases had watched news coverage of a shooting and created a website in hopes of rallying other moms horrified by the carnage they were seeing.
+In a true show of grassroots activism, an estimated 750,000 people marched in Washington D.C. on Mother's Day to protest gun violence and advocate for stricter gun control reforms.
+Donna Dees-Thomases had watched news coverage of a shooting and created a website hoping to rally other moms horrified by the carnage they were seeing.
 The march was organized entirely by word of mouth and led to dozens of Million Mom March chapters around the country advocating for gun control.

 2001: Take Back the Night Foundation forms